-Nečas, Petr, 1964–, Czech politician.
+Nečas, Petr (pĕtˈər nĕˈchäs) [key], 1964–, Czech politician.
 Trained as a physicist, he graduated (1988) from Brno's Uherske Science Univ. and taught (1983–88) at Masaryk Univ., Brno.
 After working as a scientific researcher (1988–92), Nečas, who had joined the center-right Civic Democrat party (ODS) in 1991, became (1992) a member of the Czech parliament and was named (1995) deputy minister of defense.
 In 2006 he became minister of labor and social affairs and shortly thereafter deputy prime minister.
 A strong advocate of free-market economics, Nečas also earned a reputation for political pragmatism and is known for his strong commitment to the European Union and NATO.
 In 2010 he was elected head of the ODS and subsequently became prime minister of a center-right coalition government.
+In 2013 he and his government resigned after a close aide was accused of corruption and abuse of power.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.